Biswas57/kaflow/Engineering_Requirements.md

 ## 2.3.
 Command Line Interface

-In order to run usability tests on your solution I needed to develop a way to interact with tributaries, producers, and consumers via a command line interface.

-To do so, you should write a wrapper class called `TributaryCLI` that allows the user to input commands that create, modify, and interact with a tributary cluster system.
-This class should be in a separate package to the `api/core` packages of your library, as it shouldn't be a part of your library that other engineers developing their own event-driven systems would use.
+To run usability tests on this library I needed to develop a way to interact with tributaries, producers, and consumers via a command line interface.
+To do so, I wrote a wrapper class called `TributaryCLI` that allows users to input commands that create, modify, and interact with a tributary cluster system.
+This class is in a separate package to the `api/core` packages of my library, as it shouldn't be a part of ther library that other engineers developing their event-driven systems would use.

-As an **example** of what commands your CLI may provide, the following table has CRUD operations that you can implement - you can add/modify/remove CRUD operations as you see fit.
-If you choose to implement the table as is, note that you are free to modify the naming/syntax/output of commands. **The only requirement for the CLI is that you can use it to showcase an implementation of the [Engineering Requirements](#1-engineering-requirements) discussed in Section 1**.
+As an **example** of what commands my CLI may provide, the following table has CRUD operations I have implemented - developers who wish to add to this library can add/modify/remove CRUD operations as they see fit.
+If they choose to implement the table as is, please keep in mind that developers are free to modify the naming/syntax/output of commands. **The only requirement for the CLI is to use it to showcase an implementation of the [Engineering Requirements](https://github.com/Biswas57/Tributary-Cluster/blob/main/Engineering_Requirements.md#engineering-requirements) discussed in Section 1**.

 <table>